OpenstackForkedProjects/openstack-tutorial/tutorial/glance.rst

 Glance - Image Service
 ----------------------

-As we did for the auth node before staring it is good to quickly check if the remote ssh execution of the commands done in the `all nodes installation <basic_services.rst#all-nodes-installation>`_ section worked without problems.
-You can again verify it by checking the ntp installation.

 **Glance** is the name of the image service of OpenStack.
 It is responsible for storing the images that will be used as templates to start the instances.
 We will use the default configuration and